-Our ultimate escape 0) from whatever life has thrown 1) us during our waking day is sleep.
-Nature's healer lowers our eyelids and covers us 2) the comforting blanket of unconsciousness.
-Every night we are given a period in 3) our bodies and minds can recuperate and prepare us for the trials 4) demands of the following day.
-As we all know, our subconscious controls 5) quiet periods, taking our minds on journeys consisting of events and halfremembered thoughts from our conscious hours.
-Our journeys 6) usually fragmented patterns of sensations and pictures, sometimes pleasant, sometimes harrowing.
+Our ultimate escape 0 ) from whatever life has thrown 1 ) us during our These periods of unconsciousness and dreams are essential 7) our health and waking day is sleep.
+Nature's healer well-being but an increasing number lowers our eyelids and covers us of people today suffer 2) the 8) an inability comforting blanket of unconsciousness.
+Every to enjoy this necessary form of escape.
+Insomnia affects night we are given a a high proportion of us and period in 3) this frustrating, debilitating our bodies and minds malady 9) can recuperate and have dire results.
+The prepare us for the trials 4) demands insomniac wades 10) his waking hours of the following day.
+As we in a fog.
+Creative thought can all know, our subconscious 11) deadened, controls 5) quiet reflexes slowed and sensations periods, taking our minds on journeys consisting of events and half- dimmed.
+If 12 ) inability to sleep lasts for more than a week remembered thoughts from our conscious hours.
+13) two, what is known Our journeys 6) usually fragmented 14) chronic insomnia sets in, patterns of sensations and pictures, sometimes pleasant, sometimes causing severe depression and leaving the sometimes harrowing. sufferer unable 15) cope with daily life. the second se a.
+Look again at the text in Ex.
+5 and find verbs which are used with dependent prepositions.
+Underline the verbs and their prepositions (e.g. cover with).